oab1/VoronMods/v2.2 Recirculating Filter/Readme.md

 - Removable drawer as a filter basket to hold carbon pellets for filtration.
 - Incorporated fitting for bowden tube from v2.4 (1/8" BSP adapter)

+I recommend printing the housing with at least 3 perimeters and at 15% infill.
+More than that is pretty overkill.

 ## Hardware needed:
 - 2x 5015 blower fans (confirmed fitment with Winsin brand, but same as used in nevermore micro)
 - 4x 6x3mm magnet (same as used in V2 BOM)